agheadley/halite/README.md

 - export let open - closes modal - but not shown if pupil - as single page - so no modal used for display !
 - need to check this for parent, pupil and teachers !!!!
+- need to display reports past and present too!

 # Parent - to do !